Attendance Matters: Every day counts

 - it helps children develop a sense of responsibility both for themselves and for others.

 - It improves self-confidence.

 During all inductions, parents are required to provide a minimum of three emergency contact phone numbers.
-If a child is absent and his/her parent/carer has not notified the school, the school may consider a Home Visit if all three emergency contact numbers have been tried and there is no answer.
-All Home Visits must be authorised by the Head of School or a member of the Senior Leadership team in her/his absence.
-In cases where there is the involvement of a Family Social Worker, the Head of School or Deputy Safeguarding Lead may inform the child’s Family Social Worker in the event of an absence of school instead of carrying out a Home Visit.
+If a child is absent and his/her parent/carer has not notified the school, the school may consider a home visit if all three emergency contact numbers have been tried and there is no answer.
+All home visits must be authorised by the Headteacher or a member of the Senior Leadership team in her/his absence.
+In cases where there is the involvement of a Family Social Worker, the Designated Safeguarding Lead or Deputy Safeguarding Lead may inform the child’s Family Social Worker in the event of an absence of school instead of carrying out a Home Visit.

 At St Chad’s, our aim is to prepare children for their future lives and careers.
 With this in mind, we require parents to observe the school holidays as prescribed.
-The Head of School is unable to authorise any holidays during term-time.
+The Headteacher is unable to authorise any holidays during term-time.

-The Head of School is only allowed to grant a leave of absence in exceptional circumstances.
-Applications will be made in advance and the Head of School will be satisfied by the evidence which is presented, before authorising term-time leave.
-The Head of School will determine the amount of time a child can be away from school.
-Any leave of absence is at the discretion of the Head of School.
+The Headteacher is only allowed to grant a leave of absence in exceptional circumstances.
+Applications will be made in advance and the Headteacher will be satisfied by the evidence which is presented, before authorising term-time leave.
+The Headteacher will determine the amount of time a child can be away from school.
+Any leave of absence is at the discretion of the Headteacher.
 Any requests for leave during term-time will be considered on an individual basis and the pupil’s previous attendance record will be taken into account.